pinyuko/azure-rest-api-specs/documentation/restler/MakeTestProxyRecording.md

 recording_id=$(curl -X POST -s -D - -d ${body} http://localhost:5000/Record/Start | grep 'x-recording-id' | awk '{print $2}' | sed 's/\r$//')
 ```

-Now you can update the custom dictionary with the recording id and the test-proxy headers.
+Now you can update the custom dictionary with the recording id and [the test-proxy headers](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md#run-your-tests):
+- `x-recording-upstream-base-uri`: the base URI of the upstream service
+- `x-recording-id`: the recording id obtained from the test-proxy
+- `x-recording-mode`: the recording mode, which should be `record` for recording

 ```sh
 headers='{